glucometers-tech/glucometer-protocols/abbott/freestyle-optium.md

 The device does not suffer from [Year 2038](https://en.wikipedia.org/wiki/Y2038) problem.

+#### `$temp` command

+The device appears to contain a temperature sensor that can be accessed with the `$temp` command:

+    temp-response = "Temperature =" SP temperature SP "*C" SP "/" SP temperature SP "*F" CR LF
+                    command-succeeded
+    temperature = SP 2DIGIT "."
+2DIGIT  ; not tested with numbers over 100.

+Temperature is reported in both Celsius and Farenheit.
+The leading space to the number is suspected to be a padding for values over 100.

+#### Other commands

+The following commands have been identified as valid by bruteforcing (they return `command-succeeded`), but are not understood:

+  * `$cksm`: returns a checksum (of memory? storage?
+ROM?).
+  * `$coly`: appears to disconnect and power off the meter.
+  * `$dtim`: no visible effect.
+  * `$vrom`: no visible effect (verify rom?).

 #### Date formats

 This device, similarly to previous Abbott devices, implements multiple date